NixOS/rfcs/rfcs/0140-simple-package-paths.md

 pkgs.${name} = pkgs.callPackage ${unitDir}/package.nix (import ${unitDir}/args.nix pkgs);
 ```

-Pro:
- - It makes another class of packages uniform, by picking a solution with restricted expressive power.
+- (+) It makes another class of packages uniform, by picking a solution with restricted expressive power.

-Con:
- - It does not solve the contributor experience problem of having too many rules.
+- (-) It does not solve the contributor experience problem of having too many rules.
- - `args.nix` is another pattern that contributors need to learn how to use, as we have seen that it is not immediately obvious to everyone how it works.
+      `args.nix` is another pattern that contributors need to learn how to use, as we have seen that it is not immediately obvious to everyone how it works.
- - A CI check can mitigate the possible lack of uniformity, and we see a simple implementation strategy for it.
+  - (+) A CI check can mitigate the possible lack of uniformity, and we see a simple implementation strategy for it.
- - This keeps the contents of the unit directories simple and a bit more uniform than with optional `args.nix` files.
+- (-) Complicates the unit directory structure with an optional file

 # Unresolved questions
 [unresolved]: #unresolved-questions